Media

 <Media> is a Lism component for outputting media elements such as images and videos.

-In the Astro version, Astro’s <Image> is used by default.
-In the React version, it outputs an <img> tag by default.
+In the Astro version, it uses Astro’s <Image> component by default.
+In the React version, it renders a plain <img> tag.

 Import